joostkremers/criticmarkup-emacs/README.md

 Follow changes mode should be considered experimental, so try at your own risk.
 If you run into problems, open an issue on Github or send me an email.

+## Automaticaly adding comments ##

+If you set the variable `cm-auto-comment` to a string, this string is automatically added to every change as a comment.
+If you explicitly make a comment with `C-c * c`, this string is inserted at the beginning of the comment followed by a colon and a space.
+You can use this, for example, to keep track of who makes a certain change.

+The variable `cm-auto-comment` can be set globally through Customize (or with `setq-default`), or buffer-locally.
+The latter can be done interactively, with `C-c * C`, or by using a file-local variable.

 ## Accepting or rejecting changes ##

 One can interactively accept or reject a change by putting the cursor inside it and hitting `C-c * i`.
 For additions, deletions and substitutions, you get a choice between `a` to accept the change or `r` to reject it.
 There are two other choices, `s` to skip this change or `q` to quit.
 Both leave the change untouched and if you're just dealing with the change at point, they are essentially identical. {>>They have different functions when accepting or rejecting all changes interactively, though.<<}